MyBord/mybord-server/docs/build.md

   * This is the google api key that is used to access the Youtube Data API.
 The GAPI key can be found [here](https://console.developers.google.com/apis/credentials?showWizardSurvey=true&project=mybord).
 * **`NODE_ENV`**:
-  * Declares what environment the server application is running in; can either be 'DEV', 'PROD', or 'TESTING'
+  * Declares what environment the server application is running in; can either be 'DEV', 'LOCAL', or 'PROD'.
 * **`PORT`**:
   * The exposed port that the server will run on.
   * NOTE: This env var **must** be named `PORT` because Heroku uses this env var to declare what port the node.js application must run on when the application is deployed to Heroku.
-Because of this, *any .env file that is used to deploy to heroku should not include this env var*.
+Because of this, *all .env files should not declare this env var*.
 * **`PRISMA_ENDPOINT`**:
   * The endpoint that our prisma instance should run on.
-  * NOTE: for the prod.env file, you can find the necessary http endpoint in our prisma cloud app at https://app.prisma.io (the http endpoint is everything before the `?`).
+  * NOTE: except for the local.env file, you can find the necessary http endpoint in our prisma cloud app at https://app.prisma.io (the http endpoint is everything before the `?`).
+  * NOTE: the `PRISMA_ENDPOINT` for local.env should be `http://localhost:4466/default/default`
 * **`PRISMA_SECRET`**:
   * The secret that authenticates our prisma instance.
 * **`SESSION_SECRET`**:
   * Signs our express session cookie.

-Below is an example of a `dev.env` file:
+### C. Env Var File Examples

+**`dev.env`:**
 ```
 DOCKER_DB_HOST=ec2-1234.compute-1.amazonaws.com
 DOCKER_DB_NAME=db1234